Ground venison jerky is a thing. I actually had to learn this from my fellow deer hunters, who love the stuff. I was, initially, skeptical.

 I prefer dried berries here, but you can leave them out if you hate them.
 Any dried berry will do: craisins would be the easiest to get (other than regular raisins, that is), but I prefer dried wild berries like blueberries, huckleberries, mulberries, lingonberries and such.

 You do need a special piece of equipment to really do this right, however.
 You need a jerky gun.
 It’s basically a caulking gun modified for food use.
-Several companies make them, but the one I use is made by The Sausage Maker.
+Several companies make them, but the one I use.

 You also need a bit of curing salt to make this correctly.
 I use Instacure No. 1, which is also called Prague Powder No. 1.
 If you leave it out, it’ll be fine, but you won’t have ground deer jerky that tastes like a Tanka bar.